- Page Contents

 - Liaising with the Home Office UKVI for a timely decision on your ILR application.

-Our fees for ILR as a spouse under 5 years route are given in the table below:
+Unless your matter is complicated, our fees for ILR as a spouse under 5 years route are as given in the fee table below:

 |Our Service||Our Fee|